java

 Blog Image

-Learn to integrate Apache Kafka with Spring Boot for scalable event-driven microservices.
-Build robust real-time systems with asynchronous messaging today.
+Learn to integrate Apache Kafka with Spring Security for secure, scalable event-driven authentication.
+Build real-time authorization systems for microservices.

 Blog Image